 The reasons for this vary.
 It might be just that they truly start enjoying their retirement days and have enough means to live comfortably, or that the age and health issues prevent them from realizing their intention.

 Though, what we do know is that they don’t add up too much to freelance statistics.

 Why should we check up on our retirement funds?
-Because our needs, and the amount we ought to invest, changes with age, as well as our income.
+Because of our needs, the amount we ought to invest, changes with age, and our income.

 Statistics on Retirement Savings in America